powerhome/oss-guide/docs/promoting/support.md

 We will provide your project:

-1. Recognition on the [Yahoo Open Source](https://opensource.yahoo.com) website and related open source engineering pages.
+1. Recognition on the [Yahoo Open Source](https://opensource.yahoo.com) website and related open source development pages.
 1. Security alert notices and resolution tracking.
 1. Notifying the of important conference deadlines posted internally in our #tech-events slack channel.